Retailers offer bigger Black Friday discounts to lure hesitant shoppers hunting for the best deals

-NEW YORK (AP) — Shoppers hunting for big deals packed malls and stores on Black Friday as retailers stepped up discounts to entice customers who are sticking to stricter budgets this year and resisting impulse buying.
+NEW YORK (AP) — Shoppers venturing out to malls and stores on Black Friday found perks from champagne to virtual reality experiences and old-fashioned doorbusters, as retailers tried to entice customers who are resisting splurges and impulse buying this year.

 Consumers are under pressure as their savings dwindle and their credit card debt grows.
-Although they have gotten some relief from easing inflation, many goods and services like meat and rent are still far higher than they were three years ago.
+Inflation has eased but many goods and services like meat and rent are still far higher than they were three years ago.

 Yvonne Carey, 72, was among the first shoppers at Macy’s Herald Square store in Manhattan where she snapped up discounted Michael Kors slippers and Ugg boots for herself.
 But Carey said she plans to stick to the same $1,000 budget as last year as she shops for gifts for her six grandchildren and her husband.